By: Author John Cunningham. Published: 2021/07/01 at 2:59 pm

 - Allow engine a moment to cool

 Locate Dipstick – Clean with cloth and refit (don’t thread home threaded dipsticks when checking).
-Remove dipstick once again and read oil level.
+Remove the dipstick once again and read the oil level.

-A lower dipstick mark, obviously indicating oil level critically low, it’s identified by a notch or letter “L” (low) or the word “Min”.
+A lower dipstick mark, obviously indicating that the oil level is critically low, is identified by a notch or letter “L” (low) or the word “Min.”

 Read – Oil level is correct